UNDER THE MOUNTAIN

 The unnamed reporter noted that every Polish family in the district was represented at the gathering, “and they are not a few.”

-The large attendance, they said, testified to the popularity of the bride and bridegroom, and also the respect in which Mathias Dodunski was held:
+The large attendance, they said, testified to the popularity of the bride and bridegroom, and to the respect in which Mathias Dodunski was held:

 …a pioneer of the Moa Block, and having in common with many others of the same nationality suffered the unavoidable hardships attendant to opening a new country, was still able to take his part with vigour in the activities, which were carried out in real Polish style.58